Ontario Careless Driving Defence

 How many demerit points is careless driving?

 Careless driving carries 6 demerit points on conviction.
-The points are only part of the problem.
-Insurance classification, licence suspension risk, novice-driver sanctions, job consequences, and commercial driving consequences may matter more.
+The points are only part of the problem — insurance classification, licence suspension risk, novice-driver sanctions, job consequences, and commercial driving consequences often matter more.

 Can careless driving affect insurance?

 Yes.
-Careless driving is commonly treated as a major insurance concern.
-If the charge came from a collision, the driver may face both the accident claim and the careless driving conviction.
+Careless driving is commonly treated as a serious insurance classification.
+If the charge came from a collision, the driver may face both the accident claim and the careless conviction — from the same single event.

 Can careless driving apply in a parking lot?